fancidev/qtinter/README.md

 by `close`.
 The first two methods are actually coroutines and therefore must be run from within the event loop.

-For attached mode, use the `asyncslot.AsyncSlotRunner` context manager, which handles clean-up automatically.
+For attached mode, use the `QiRunner` context manager, which handles clean-up automatically.
 Note, however, that it actually runs the first two coroutines in nested mode, i.e. a Qt event loop is started.
 Your code should be prepared for this.